Most Common Cannabis Deficiencies

 Sulfur (S) deficiency

-This deficiency is associated with yellowing leaves in new growth and can result in less flavor and terpenes.
+This deficiency is associated with yellowing leaves in new growth and can result in less flavor and fewer terpenes.

 Excessive watering, high pH, and lack of sulfur in the soil can cause sulfur deficiencies in cannabis plants.